takeshy/touch_and_go/README.md

-You can use touch_and_go to Docker for Windows on shared directory. because currently, inotify does not work on Docker for Windows. execute touch_and_go on docker container and if file changed, touch_and_go execute touch command that file for iNotify.
+You can use touch_and_go to Docker for Windows on shared directory. because currently, inotify does not work on Docker for Windows. execute touch_and_go on docker container and if file changed, touch_and_go touch that file for iNotify.
 So App as Rails, webpack-dev-server etc. can detect file changes.

 ## Installation